JEBailey/fxc/README.md

 * No namespace checking
 * No value checks

-It's purpose is to simply provide xml, and when formatted, in as nice a formatting as possible.
+It's purpose is to simply provide xml.
+Relying on the creator to be responsbile for content.

 ```java
 Element note = new Element("note")